New South Wales bulk billed telehealth GP

 NSW's GP bulk billing rate was 73.5% for the November 2025 to January 2026 quarter (Department of Health), up 3.8 percentage points year-on-year following the Bulk Billing Practice Incentive Program (BBPIP) launch on 1 November 2025.
 The headline rate still sits below the 81.4% national average, and distribution varies sharply between dense metro Sydney and regional catchments where many practices have moved to mixed billing or private fees.
 Telehealth keeps a fully bulk billed pathway open across the whole state regardless of which practices in your suburb are still accepting new bulk billed patients.

-The 73.5% figure for New South Wales reflects all GP attendances in the November 2025 to January 2026 quarter, as reported by the Australian Institute of Health and Welfare.
+The 73.5% figure for New South Wales reflects all GP attendances in the November 2025 to January 2026 quarter, as reported by the Australian Department of Health, Disability and Ageing.
 NewDoc consultations are bulk billed for every eligible Medicare cardholder, so the state-level distribution does not affect what you pay for a NewDoc consult.

 Geography and GP access in NSW